KubeRocketCI/docs/docs/quick-start/platform-installation.md

       Remember to press **Enter** to add the allowed namespace to the list.
     :::

-After completing these steps, you will gain access to KubeRocketCI components through the Portal UI.
+After completing these steps, you will gain access to KubeRocketCI components through the KubeRocketCI portal.
 You can now proceed with the integration steps, starting with the [SonarQube](./integrate-sonarcloud.md) integration.